 It's bad enough that it was on the floor beforehand, but Cyborg eating a moldy 30 year old pizza in "Staring at the Future" was pretty gross.

 Strawman Has a Point: Done on both sides of an arguments about powers in "Super Robin".
 Robin correctly points that their powers make the job of crime fighting much easier as shown when they fought the H.I.V.E.
-However three of them point out that their powers come at a high price.
+However, Raven, Cyborg, and Beast Boy points out that their powers come at a high price.

-Tainted by the Preview: Fans complained about it just from seeing the previews, not that the show itself helped at all.
+Tainted by the Preview: Fans complained about it just from seeing the previews.
+The show itself only made it worse.

 Tastes Like Diabetes: Raven's happy facet is so sickeningly sweet, she'll make you go into diabetic shock.
 When she gets loose in "Colors of Raven", she goes around making everything a Sugar Bowl.

-They Changed It, Now It Sucks: As one can tell from the previous tropes, this show has gotten quite a bit of this reaction - before the show actually aired, even.
-It didn't help that Cartoon Network had been seen as screwing the previous shows over.
+As one can tell from the previous tropes, this show has gotten quite a bit of this reaction.
+Before the show actually aired, even.

-They Wasted a Perfectly Good Plot: "Sidekick" has trouble brewing in Gotham, instead of it being a Batman villain its the Hive again, who appear often enough in Jump City as it is.
+"Sidekick" has trouble brewing in Gotham.
+Instead of it being a Batman villain, it's the HIVE again, who appear often enough in Jump City as it is.